 There are always ways to solve the sourcing challenge — you just need to get creative.

-Sweat The Details When Sourcing Stock Packaging Products
+3. Look Into The Details When Sourcing Stock Packaging Products

 There are stock packaging products such as bottles, jars, tubes, bags, and boxes that you can source off-the-shelf.
 Sourcing a standardized size or configuration of a product typically allows you to solicit pricing and lead times from several vendors, keeping the cost down and delivery time low.